 Liquor license suspended at downtown’s Jake’s on 4th

-Jake’s on 4th, a popular downtown bar and dancing venue in downtown Olympia, has temporarily lost the use of its liquor license, according to the state Liquor and Cannabis Board.
+Jake’s on 4th, a popular downtown bar and dance venue in downtown Olympia, has temporarily lost the use of its liquor license, according to the state Liquor and Cannabis Board.

 The agency has posted the suspension notice on the front door of the business at 311 Fourth Ave.
 E.